 The burden of proof fallacy

-The burden of proof fallacy is a logical fallacy which occurs when someone claims that they don’t have a burden of proof with regards to their own arguments, or when someone attempts to shift their own burden of proof to someone else.
+As noted about, the burden of proof fallacy occurs when someone claims that they don’t have a burden of proof with regards to their own arguments, or when someone attempts to shift their own burden of proof to someone else.

 For example, if someone believes in ghosts, the burden of proof rests on them when it comes to showing that ghosts exist.
-Shifting the burden of proof to others, by claiming that no one has disproved the existence of ghosts, is fallacious, as is asking someone else to prove that ghosts don’t exist.
+Accordingly, it’s fallacious to shift the burden of proof to others, by claiming that no one has disproved the existence of ghosts or by asking someone else to prove that ghosts don’t exist.

 The burden of proof fallacy and falsifiability

 People who use the burden of proof fallacy often make claims that are not falsifiable, meaning that they can’t be proven wrong, and then ask others to disprove those claims, a task which is inherently impossible.

 A common example which is used to illustrate this concept is called Russell’s teapot, as it was proposed by philosopher Bertrand Russell:

 “Many orthodox people speak as though it were the business of sceptics to disprove received dogmas rather than of dogmatists to prove them.
 This is, of course, a mistake.
 If I were to suggest that between the Earth and Mars there is a china teapot revolving about the sun in an elliptical orbit, nobody would be able to disprove my assertion provided I were careful to add that the teapot is too small to be revealed even by our most powerful telescopes.
 But if I were to go on to say that, since my assertion cannot be disproved, it is intolerable presumption on the part of human reason to doubt it, I should rightly be thought to be talking nonsense.”

 — From ‘Is There a God?’
 (1952), by Bertrand Russell, as cited in ‘The Collected Papers of Bertrand Russell’, Volume 11 (1997)